santoshnet/shoe-store-android/README.md

 7. [You liked this?](#you-like-what-iam-doing)

-# 👟RoFFu
+# 👟shoe

-RoFFu is an online store specialized in sports shoes & Sneakers of many famous companies like Nike & Adidas, with a modern UI & beautiful animations like adding products to cart, bookmarking and change the sizes 🤩🔥
+Shoe STore is an online store specialized in sports shoes & Sneakers of many famous companies like Nike & Adidas, with a modern UI & beautiful animations like adding products to cart, bookmarking and change the sizes 🤩🔥

 # 🤳🏾Demo